eminsafa/Weather-App/README.md

 <img src="docs/screenshot.png">

+## Usage

+1. Select unit type
+2. Start typing the city name
+3. Click the view button next to the city name
+4. Enjoy!

-## Super User
+## Admin Panel

 Default Django admin panel is available on `http://127.0.0.1:8000/admin`

-You can create new super user with following command:
+You can create new superuser with following command:
 ```bash
 python3 manage.py createsuperuser
 ```